Portable-Linux-Apps/Portable-Linux-Apps.github.io/index.md

 *In both cases, the "INSTALL" script will create:*
 - *the script "/opt/am/APP-MANAGER"*
 - *the script "/opt/am/remove" (to remove "AM" using the command `am -R am`)*
-- *the directory "/opt/am/.cache" (where all processes will been executed)*
 - *the directory "/opt/am/modules" (containing the .am modules for the non-core options)*
 - *the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"*